-i) INTELLECTUAL PROPERTY RIGHTS: IPR protection is a major concern among policy makers.
+k) INTELLECTUAL PROPERTY RIGHTS (IPR): IPR protection is a major concern among policy makers.
 However, Malaysia doesn't have a strong seed development sector.
-There have not been any GE crops are approved for planting.
+There have not been any GE crops approved for planting.
 Also, there is no institutionally strong seed registry.

-j) CARTAGENA PROTOCOL RATIFICATION: Malaysia is a signed and active member of Cartagena Protocol and recipient of UNEP - GEF funds.
+1) CARTAGENA PROTOCOL RATIFICATION: Malaysia is a signed and active member of Cartagena Protocol and recipient of UNEP - GEF funds.

-k) INTERNATIONAL TREATIES/FORA: Malaysia regularly sends representatives to CODEX meetings, but has not necessarily taken strong positions on GE plant regulations.
+m) INTERNATIONAL TREATIES and FORUMS: Malaysia actively sends representatives to CODEX and APEC HLPDAB meetings, but has not necessarily taken strong positions on GE plant regulations.

-l) RELATED ISSUES: None.
+n) RELATED ISSUES: None.